pdclark/busted/readme.txt

 == Changelog ==

+= 1.2 =
+* New: Change version slug to 'b-modified' to avoid user confusion.

 = 1.1 =
-* Only refresh cache if file has been modified.
+* New: Only refresh cache if file has been modified.
 Thanks [@unserkaiser](https://twitter.com/unserkaiser/status/402995947430375424).

 = 1.0 =
 * Initial public release.

 == Upgrade Notice ==

-= 1.1 =
+= 1.2 =
-* Only refresh cache if file has been modified.
-Thanks [@unserkaiser](https://twitter.com/unserkaiser/status/402995947430375424).
+* New: Change version slug to 'b-modified' to avoid user confusion.